SOTEAG Logo White

 SOTEAG works alongside the international community and is an independent body with members drawn from academia, the oil industry, central and local government, government environmental agencies and indigenous industries with a maritime focus.

-One of the most important functions of SOTEAG is to provide early warning of environmental change and, if appropriate, to advise on remedial action, which if neglected or unheeded, could lead to unacceptable environmental consequences.
+One of the most important functions of SOTEAG is to provide early warning signals of environmental change and, if appropriate, to advise on remedial action, which if neglected or unheeded, could lead to unacceptable environmental consequences.
 This is achieved via the Monitoring Committee, compiled of independent scientific experts, who on an annual basis evaluate and analyse, environmental monitoring reports.
-This ensures that the health of the marine and coastal environment around the terminal is constantly maintained.

 Explore Monitoring Reports